 It has however led to a rise in income to councils – though far from enough for like-for-like replacement.
 But is this income being spent correctly by Greenwich Council?
-It appears they are spending more to build less than other options allow, as shown below.
+It appears not.

 Unlike Right to Buy in the 1980s, income from the scheme is not automatically sent to central government but retained locally yet must be spent within a fixed period of time.
-That brings us to a document which shows how Greenwich plan to use some of this income – and it’s the worst in terms of value for money and providing additional housing.
+That brings us to a document which shows how Greenwich plan to use some of this income – and their proposals are the worst in terms of value for money and providing additional housing; buying homes off the market at three times the cost of partnering with their own subsidiary Meridian Homes or Housing Associations.

 There has been some limited though very welcome moves towards building more social housing across Greenwich Borough, as covered here, but it’s far from easy.
 A second option is to create an arms-length company which can develop homes by avoiding strict government restrictions.